 - It costs nothing to get started – In contrast to a stand-alone foundation, which comes with significant legal, accounting and operations fees, opening a fund at the Community Foundation is free.

 - We offer invaluable expertise.
 Our team possesses an unparalleled base of knowledge and connections built through community involvement and leadership.
 We apply this knowledge to ensure your gift is used as you intend, and that the needs and community you care about are supported

 - We are established and trusted.
-We have been helping people improve the quality of life where they live and support the community needs that matter most to them for over 25 years and we will continue to do so forever.
+We have been helping people improve the quality of life where they live and support the community needs that matter most to them for nearly 30 years and we will continue to do so forever.

 - We have met the highest standards of operational excellence and integrity in community philanthropy by receiving re-accreditation with the National Standards for U.S. Community Foundations.
 The National Standards is not mandatory.
 We choose to go above and beyond by affirming our commitment to excellence and accountability.
 Our accreditation provides assurance that we have sound policies and practices in place.
 In short, it means we meet the highest standards for local giving.